Defending against fraudulent enlistment charges.

 Can Article 83 Be Defended Against?

-There are a few defenses available to those who have been accused of fraudulent enlistment, appointment, or separation.
+A few defenses are available to those accused of fraudulent enlistment, appointment, or separation.

 The first is a mistake of fact.
-This defense argues that the accused did not intentionally misrepresent themselves to the military, but instead made an honest mistake about their qualifications or eligibility.
+This defense argues that the accused did not intentionally misrepresent themselves to the military but made an honest mistake about their qualifications or eligibility.

 The second defense is consent.
-This defense argues that the accused did not deliberately misrepresent themselves, but instead willingly agreed to enlist in the military at a time of dire need out of a willingness to serve their country.
+This defense argues that the accused did not deliberately misrepresent themselves but willingly agreed to enlist in the military in dire need out of a willingness to serve their country.

 A third defense is a justifiable reliance on false information.
 This defense argues that the accused relied on false information from someone other than themselves and were not at fault for not verifying such information.